Miguel Vargas Player Props: Dodgers vs. Mets

 Miguel Vargas At The Plate

-- Vargas leads Los Angeles with an OBP of .431 this season while batting .222 with 13 walks and six runs scored.
+- Vargas is hitting .200 with two doubles, a triple and 13 walks.

-- Among qualified hitters in MLB, his batting average ranks 141st, his on-base percentage ranks 17th, and he is 152nd in the league in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 160th, his on-base percentage ranks 34th, and he is 168th in the league in slugging.

-- He has not hit a long ball in his 14 games this season.
+- In 15 games played this season, he has not hit a home run.

-- Vargas has driven in a run in two games this season, with multiple runs batted in once.
+- Vargas has driven in a run in two games this year, with multiple runs batted in once.

-- He has scored at least one run five times this season (35.7%), including one multi-run game.
+- In six of 15 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.